Carrier Global (CARR)

 EPS and free cash flow tell us whether a company was profitable while growing its revenue.
 But was it capital-efficient?
 A company’s ROIC explains this by showing how much operating profit it makes compared to the money it has raised (debt and equity).

-Although Carrier Global hasn’t been the highest-quality company lately, it historically found a few growth initiatives that worked out well.
-Its five-year average ROIC was 16.3%, impressive for an industrials business.
+Although Carrier Global hasn’t been the highest-quality company lately because of its poor top-line performance, it historically found a few growth initiatives that worked out well.
+Its five-year average ROIC was 14.8%, impressive for an industrials business.

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Over the last few years, Carrier Global’s ROIC has unfortunately decreased significantly.
+Unfortunately, Carrier Global’s ROIC has decreased significantly over the last few years.
 We like what management has done in the past, but its declining returns are perhaps a symptom of fewer profitable growth opportunities.

 11. Balance Sheet Assessment

-12. Key Takeaways from Carrier Global’s Q3 Results
+12. Key Takeaways from Carrier Global’s Q4 Results

 13. Is Now The Time To Buy Carrier Global?

-Carrier Global doesn’t pass our quality test.
-To begin with, its revenue growth was uninspiring over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
+We cheer for all companies making their customers lives easier, but in the case of Carrier Global, we’ll be cheering from the sidelines.
+For starters, its revenue growth was uninspiring over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
 And while its strong operating margins show it’s a well-run business, the downside is its diminishing returns show management's prior bets haven't worked out.
-On top of that, its projected EPS for the next year is lacking.
+On top of that, its organic revenue growth has disappointed.

 Although the price target is bullish, readers should exercise caution because analysts tend to be overly optimistic.
 The firms they work for, often big banks, have relationships with companies that extend into fundraising, M&A advisory, and other rewarding business lines.
 As a result, they typically hesitate to say bad things for fear they will lose out.
 We at StockStory do not suffer from such conflicts of interest, so we’ll always tell it like it is.